pitt-7TBRP/wmh_regional_seg/README.md

 # Purpose
 Segment FLAIR-white matter hyperintensities (WMHs) and classify them by white matter regions.

-Use wmh_seg (https://github.com/jinghangli98/wmh_seg) and Freesurfer (https://surfer.nmr.mgh.harvard.edu/).
+Use wmh_seg (https://github.com/jinghangli98/wmh_seg) in FLAIR images and Freesurfer (https://surfer.nmr.mgh.harvard.edu/) in T1w images.

 # How to use it